mkgilbert/GDriveMgr/README.md

 I welcome constructive criticism.
 If you know of something that could be done much easier or more efficient, please let me know!

 ## Running Tests
-In order for tests to run:
+There are 2 ways to run tests at the moment:
+1. Run each test directly
-  * need to be in the GDriveMgr root directory and run `python -m tests/<test_file>`
+  * You need to be in the GDriveMgr root directory and run `python -m tests/<test_file>`
-  * need to have GDriveMgr folder in $PYTHONPATH environment variable by doing this:
+  * You need to have the GDriveMgr folder in the $PYTHONPATH environment variable:
 ```
-$ PYTHONPATH=/path/to/GDriveMgr
+$ export PYTHONPATH=/path/to/GDriveMgr
 ```
+2. Run all tests automatically
+  * You cd into the tests folder and call `./run_all.sh`